 "It's not often that we celebrate overachievements, but the incredible progress made in upgrading Virginia's wastewater treatment plants allows the Commonwealth to remain largely on track for meeting goals to reduce pollution in our waterways," said CBF Virginia Executive Director Rebecca LePrell.
 "However, the road doesn't stop here.
 As we approach 2025, the success of wastewater treatment plants should serve as a model for addressing challenges in cutting polluted runoff from agriculture, cities, and suburbs.
 As state elections near, I hope Virginia's next governor will work with legislators to ensure stable and adequate investment in farm conservation practices and support for local governments to reduce polluted runoff."

-Chesapeake Clean Water Blueprint Agriculture Best Management Practices Conservation Polluted Runoff Water Quality What We Have to Lose CBF in Maryland CBF in Virginia Eastern Shore Office Federal Affairs Office Hampton Roads Office Maryland Office, Annapolis Pennsylvania Office Virginia Office, Richmond
+Chesapeake Clean Water Blueprint Agriculture Best Management Practices Conservation Runoff Pollution Water Quality What We Have to Lose CBF in Maryland CBF in Virginia Eastern Shore Office Federal Affairs Office Hampton Roads Office Maryland Office, Annapolis Pennsylvania Office Virginia Office, Richmond